Car Accident Injury Compensation Guide NSW.

 - Details of your employment and income

-What is the time limit for claiming compensation?
+What is the time limit on car accident injury claims?

-Car accident compensation claims must be made within 28 days to be eligible for income loss from the date of the accident.
-The final lodgment date is 3 months from the accident, although this can be extended in certain circumstances.
+Motor Vehicle or car accident compensation claims must be made within 28 days to be eligible for income loss from the date of the accident.
+The final lodgment date is three months from the accident, although this can be extended in certain circumstances.

 What are the common injuries in car accident injury claims?